About the Visual Communication Program

 Courses, Course Descriptions & Four-Year Plan

-The courses for the 67-hour visual communication major include such subject areas as rhetoric, statistics, writing for the media, photography, graphic design, advanced advertising, corporate communication, consumer behavior, marketing principles, persuasive speaking, and intercultural communication.
+The courses for the 67-hour visual communication major include such subject areas as rhetoric, writing for the media, photography, graphic design, advanced advertising, corporate communication, consumer behavior, marketing principles, persuasive speaking, and intercultural communication.

 View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the visual communication program at Spring Arbor University in the undergraduate catalog.